A few weeks ago, I read an article on the topic of women’s self-care and one of the aspects the author mentioned was spiritual self-care.

-God is using a very hard place in my life this season to show me what a mercy true community is.
+God used a very hard place in my life to show me what a mercy true community is.

 What it feels like to be striped of all the “I wish I was…” and be loved for the “I really am…“

 What friendship looks like when I’m on the receiving end, and I’m not at all looking the part.